ali-izhar/daily-commit-challenge/README.md

 7. Experiment with a new programming concept or technique
 8. Review and update documentation for an existing project

+## Projects
+Here are my current projects that I am working on to complete the daily commit challenge:
+1. LeetCode problems
+2. Machine Learning projects
+3. Data Science projects

 ## Acknowledgments
 Inspiration for the daily commit challenge from the GitHub community and close friends.